Hybrid Bay Boats: The Duality of Coastal & Offshore Boating

 If you’re interested in big water fishing you may find a center console boat more to your needs.
 Check out the Sea Born SX239 Center Console or visit our recent post, “Bay Boats vs. Center Consoles – Making the Choice“

 A good example of a true hybrid bay boat is the Sea Born FX25 Bay.
-The 17 degree deadrise cuts through the waves offering a smoother ride but at the same time, the folding-rear-bench seat, cutting board, and leaning-post-bait well make working game fish reality.
+The 17-degree deadrise cuts through the waves offering a smoother ride but at the same time, the folding-rear-bench seat, cutting board, and leaning-post-bait well make a working game fish reality.

 But What About Performance?